ZJU-ACES-ISE/AutoReconciler/README.md

        :param seed: the seed to generate data
        :param n_confused_column: the number of additional data columns which are filled with obfuscation
        :param n_ext_column: the number of additional data columns
+       :param with_column_names: if use real column names (names are the result of generated or real data after desensitization)
        :param init_depth: init depth (min, max)
        :param init_method: init method: 'half and half' | 'full'
        """